Kielce Bus Station

 Kielce Bus Station (Dworzec autobusowy w Kielcach) is a bus station in Kielce, Poland.
 It is a novelty architecture type of a building, shaped to resemble a UFO.
 Opened in 1984, it was seen as one of the more modern bus stations of its kind in Poland at that particular time.

+The station is built upon a large roundabout of 89 meters in diameter providing room for 15 platforms each of 18 meters length (the largest legal length of a bus in Poland and most of Europe).
+An additional island increases the number of platforms by 3, also providing night-time operation when the main building is closed.
+The main building of circular shape with a dome is located in the center of the roundabout.
+It is accessed by two tunnels beneath the roundabout - this feature provides maximum safety as pedestrian and bus traffic never cross each other.